EC2 HTTP latency

 Toxicity

-Toxicity value defines the percentage of the total number of http requests that are affected.
+Percentage of the total number of HTTP requests that are affected.
+Tune it by using the TOXICITY environment variable.

 ## provide the toxicity